This #MagicBabyMoments shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #CollectiveBias

 I used hot glue to assemble the bucket.
 (WARNING: do not get hot glue on your skin – it burns!)
 I added the glue and held each piece in place until the glue cooled off and it was set.
 How adorable is this Nemo bucket?

 Looking for Disney Baby toys, bedding, bathtime essentials, furniture, and more?
 Visit your local Walmart, where they have a variety of characters and products for your little one.
-For my friend Lindsay’s baby boy, I selected a Finding Nemo hooded towel, baby blanket, and toy along with a few other items that went with the theme and color scheme.
+For my friend Lindsay’s baby boy, I selected a Finding Nemo hooded towel, unique baby hampers, and toy along with a few other items that went with the theme and color scheme.

 Who’s your favorite Disney Baby character?